schoolofdevops/kube-dev/chapters/9-vote-configmaps_and_secrets.md

   * Update deployment spec to use the new version of the configMaps.
 This will ensure immediate update.

-## Adding HTTP Authentication with Secrets
+## Enabling HTTP Authentication for Traefik  with Secrets

+In this part of the lab, you will

+  * Create a secret with an existing file
+  * Modify a ingress rule to use that secret via annotations
+  * Validate if traefik, the ingress controller, automatically picks up the configurations and enables http auth s

 Lets create  htpasswd spec as Secret